GU

 Discover Guatemala's traditional non-alcoholic drinks, from local teas to refreshing juices.

-A warm, comforting beverage made from fresh corn, milk, sugar, and cinnamon.
-It's a popular breakfast drink and is often consumed during colder months.
+Warm, comforting beverage made from fresh corn, milk, sugar, and cinnamon.
+Popular breakfast drink and often consumed during colder months.
+Thick, creamy texture with natural corn sweetness.

 beverageHot